Requirements

 Results

-After successfully applying a color map, the Adobe Photoshop color mode will change to RGB (and will maintain the respective 8 or 16 Bits/Channel).
-Depending on the precision setting chosen, an adjustment layer or full raster layer will be created along with a separate layer for the shaded relief in the Adobe Photoshop Layers panel.
-They can be hidden to reveal only the color map, the shaded relief or the elevation layer.
+After successfully applying a colour map, the Adobe Photoshop colour mode will change to RGB (and will maintain the respective 8 or 16 Bits/Channel).
+Depending on the precision setting chosen, an adjustment layer or full raster layer will be created along with a separate shaded relief/texture shading layer in the Adobe Photoshop Layers panel.
+They can be hidden to reveal only the colour map, the shaded relief/texture shading or the elevation layer.

 Layers when regular precision is used.